Last Updated on

 Hostwinds doesn’t include managed WordPress hosting, like many of its competitors.
 While Hostwinds provide both Linux- and Windows-based servers, not all its plans have a Windows option.

 Its performance is a hair lower than some of the competition, with a less powerful CPU offered at the cheapest tier.
-However, it still holds its own as one of the best VPS service providers.
+However, it still holds its own as one of the best low priced VPS service providers.

 Just browsing their shared options shows the wealth of choice that they provide.
 They let you code in a wide range of programming languages.
 They provide emails, free domains, data backups, and 1-click installation for your favorite CMS and applications.